f18-os/python-intro-Trdodson/shell/README.md

 ## How To Use
 This shell, when executed, will immeadiately prompt the user for a command.
-Enter any Bash command (that ISN'T 'built in' to Bash, such as cd) when prompted.
+Enter any Bash command when prompted.

 A few to try: